 My gluten free vegan hot cross bun rolls

-I developed this recipe after the success of my Christmas tree tear and share bread.
+I developed this recipe after the success of my Christmas tree gluten free tear and share bread.

 However, this time I decided to have a go with using yoghurt instead of fat and eggs.